 Independent Contractor Compliance

-A company has many choices in terms of how it engages with its workforce.
-From a traditional salaried or hourly worker to an independent contractor that is in business for him/her-self and is paid based on a project, deliverables, or hourly basis.
-As a result, companies have varying responsibilities and restrictions in terms of classifying, onboarding, managing, paying, and offboarding its workers.
+A company has many choices regarding how it engages with its workforce, from a traditional salaried or hourly worker to an independent contractor.
+As a result, companies have varying responsibilities and restrictions in classifying, onboarding, managing, paying, and offboarding their workers.

 BE SMART, STAY IN COMPLIANCE

-ICON mitigates and/or resolves the compliance challenges and concerns relating to the engagement and management of independent contractors, depending on the specific services sought by its customer.
-For instance, ICON can step in and deploy its technology to collect and analyze compliance documents, vet each contractor for compliance with applicable law, and/or provide full end-to-end compliance from onboarding through offboarding.
-Further, ICON’s technology substantially decreases on-boarding times and increases worker readiness, both key factors to a successful program.
+ICON resolves the compliance challenges and concerns relating to the engagement and management of independent contractors.
+ICON steps in and deploys its technology to vet each contractor for compliance with applicable law, and provide complete end-to-end compliance from onboarding through offboarding.
+Further, ICON substantially decreases onboarding times and increases worker readiness, both critical factors to a successful program.

-Following are some of the key features of ICON’s compliance technology:
+Following are some of the key features of ICON’s compliance technology - ICONpliance™:

-- The compliance tool is built on the law, from statutes to case law decisions to regulatory guidance.
+- ICONpliance™ is built on the law, from statutes to case law decisions to regulatory guidance.

-- ICON has taken painstaking care to ensure that the content in the compliance tool is written in common English for non-lawyers.
-No legalize.
+- ICON takes meticulous care to ensure that the content in the compliance tool is written in standard English for non-lawyers.
+No, "legalese".

-- The tool tests for compliance with laws on the Federal, state and, if applicable, local level (or, in Canada, on the Provincial level.
+- ICONpliance™ tests for compliance with laws on the Federal, state, and, if applicable, local level (or, in Canada, on the Provincial level.

 - ICONpliance™ is customizable to each of our clients' individual compliance needs.

-- ICONpliance™ is designed for scale and is ready to work with a broad range of customers, from mid-sized to large enterprises with multiple divisions, brands, and/or affiliates.
+- ICONpliance™ is designed for scale and is ready to work with a broad range of customers, from mid-sized to large enterprises.

-- Full remediation process (remediation means a worker that is non-compliant is brought into compliance through a series of corrective action and implementation of best practices).
+- The remediation process is automated (remediation means a worker who is non-compliant is brought into compliance through a series of automated corrective actions).